 Statistical Inference

-For statistical inference, direct comparison of supersets containing all gold-standard annotations to aggregate or individual annotator pairs are considered.
-All tests are performed based on the Epoch scoring metric with an epoch duration of 1 second.
+For statistical inference, direct comparison of supersets containing all gold-standard annotations to those containing aggregate or individual annotator pairs are considered.
+All tests are performed based on the EPOCH scoring metric with an epoch duration of 1 second.
 Figure 5 (top left) shows the histogram of kappa scores based on individual files.
 To understand the normality of the distribution we performed a one-sample Kolmogorov-Smirnov test which yields a KS value of 0.685 (p-value < 0.001), indicating that the distribution can be considered as Gaussian.
 This same distribution is shown as a boxplot in the top right corner of the figure.
 It can be seen that overall IRA on most files is in the substantial to perfect range with some outliers in the moderate range.
 Whiskers of this plot spread from 0.62 in the lower range to 0.96 in the upper range.
 The bottom left figure shows individual boxplots for each IRA subset.
 Here, the second and third quartiles are in almost perfect agreement range for TUSZ and EUSZ.
-The DUSZ distribution has more range with its median value around ~0.7 and its lower whisker spreading to 0.5.
+The DUSZ distribution has a greater range with its median value around ~0.7 and its lower whisker spreading to 0.5.

-Performing a one-way ANOVA test on all student annotators rejects the null hypothesis with an F-value of 1.42 with p-value 0.239 and an F-value of 0.49 with p-value 0.684 for sensitivity and specificity of EPOCH scoring metric respectively.
+Performing a one-way ANOVA test on all student annotators rejects the null hypothesis with an F-value of 1.42 with p-value 0.239 for sensitivity and an F-value of 0.49 with p-value 0.684 for specificity calculated by the EPOCH scoring metric.
 From Figure 5 (bottom right), it can be seen that Pearson’s correlation coefficient calculated on time series for individual annotator’s annotations are highly correlated with respect to gold-standard annotations (p-value < 0.001).
 Both tests suggest that student annotators’ performance is very similar to each other as no one outperforms any other rater when compared to the gold-standard.
 These consistent results are an important factor in the justification of development by this group of standards for seizure annotation.
 The two IRA metrics being used, OVLP and EPOCH, are correlated with a -value of 0.58 with p-value of 0.002.

 Discussion

 Continuous EEG (cEEG), which contains hours to multiple days’ worth of data, is becoming a vital tool for correctly diagnosing patients with epilepsy and other brain related diseases.
 Hours’ worth of recordings for each patient under a neurologist’s care amounts to a very large volume of data that then must to be evaluated for diagnostic markers.
 Due to this high volume of data and the strain on their time, neurologists are accustomed to skimming quickly through the record for prominent events and clear state changes.
 This process, however, can lead to the neurologists missing brief and/or low amplitude, yet still clinically relevant, events.
 Annotations created in this process are simple and cursory.
 They are not suited for use in a database intended for technology development.
 Instead, if trained students, especially those with an interest in neuroscience and neurology, are employed to make these transcriptions, the process can be improved in terms of speed, detail, consistency, and cost.
-This study also suggests that group discussions and meetings among student annotators can help in the establishment of standards for annotations and can aide in quality-control the annotated database.
+This study also suggests that group discussions and meetings among student annotators can contribute significantly to the establishment of standards for annotations and can aide in quality-control the annotated database.